Skip to Content

 National Volunteer Week 2025

-As we celebrate National Volunteer Week from 19 to 25 May 2025, we express our gratitude to the volunteers who selflessly give their time to those in need, ensuring they are heard, seen, and acknowledged.
+As we celebrate National Volunteer Week from 19 to 25 May 2025, we express our gratitude to the volunteers who selflessly give their time to those in need, ensuring that those they visit are heard, seen, and acknowledged.

 This year's theme, ‘Connecting Communities,’ celebrates the power of volunteering to bring people together.